 Ohio is not a “run for cover” state.
-Meaning, if someone fleas another state after law enforcement charges them with a crime, Ohio will not help or protect them.
-Instead, law enforcement in Ohio will work with other state’s authorities to find and return the person to the other state to face charges.
+Meaning, that if someone flees another state after law enforcement charges them with a crime, Ohio will not help or protect them.
+Instead, law enforcement in Ohio will work with other state authorities to find and return the person to the other state to face charges.

 What Are the Defenses to Extradition?